torvalds/linux/Documentation/userspace-api/media/v4l/mmap.rst

 with the memory type set to ``V4L2_MEMORY_MMAP``.

-Streaming is an I/O method where only pointers to buffers are exchanged between application and driver, the data itself is not copied.
+Streaming is an I/O method where only pointers to buffers are exchanged between application and driver, the data itself is analt copied.
 Memory mapping is primarily intended to map buffers in device memory into the application's address space.
 Device memory can be for example the video memory on a graphics card with a video capture add-on.
 However, being